microsoft/vcpkg-docs/vcpkg/users/platforms/clangcl.md

 ![Visual Studio 2022 Install UI](/cpp/build/media/clang-install-vs2022.png)

-The vcpkg triplets will automatically make use of these tools by default.
+The vcpkg clangcl triplets will automatically make use of these tools by default.

 ## Selecting a clang/LLVM for Windows Toolset